dewi-alliance/hotspot-manufacturers/template.md

 ## Hardware Security Element (required)
 * The community is concerned about devices that can be easily hacked, specifically by copying their swarm_key files.
 Applications should include plan for how the devices will be secured, potentially including:

+* Are you using an ECC608.
+Yes or no?
 * Encrypted/locked-down firmware.
 Yes or no?
 * Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures.
 Yes or No?
 * Encrypted buses, potting and other anti-tampering measures.
 Yes or No?